oscott/projects/content/portfolio/trade-secrets.md

 Trade Secrets: studies and sketches is a collection of source materials and curated collaboration with popular recommendation engines and everyday internet algorithms.
 <!--more-->

 By abstracting artist’s personal data, his everyday behaviour on the internet has been classified as “unpredictable” by Google.
-Presented work will reveal this process and the way it affects artist’s relationship with the technology and with his own data, generating a story of identity being traded in exchange for an enhanced interface to the internet.
+The presented work reveals this process and the way it affects the artist’s relationship with technology and with his own data, generating a story of identity being traded in exchange for an enhanced interface to the internet.

 There are 3 elements to the work.